axdhill/ait-qkd/README.md

 * The Q3P protocol is not fully implemented yet.
 * The IPSec implementation - though present - is not yet fully included.
 * The QKD Module Manager (in the tools section) is not fully implemented.
-* Package creation does yet not consider correct dependencies.
-* There is currently no developer package including all header files present.
 * The examples and the demo is not up-to-date.
 * The documentation is slightly out of date.